 - At least twenty percent (20%) of units in the project must be restricted as affordable. - The affordable units must have an average affordability level of 100% AMI or less.
-For example, in a 26 unit project, 10 units could be targeted to households at 120% AMI, 10 units at 80% AMI, and 6 units at 100% AMI. - Priority will be given to projects targeting some units to households at 80% of AMI or below. - Households with incomes up to 120% of AMI are eligible for assisted units, provided the average affordability level of the affordable units is 100% of AMI or less (see example provided above). - HOME funds, a major portion of available NOFA funds, are limited to units assisting households at less than 80% AMI. - Affordable Sales Prices are calculated based on a formula.
+For example, in a 26 unit project, 10 units could be targeted to households at 120% AMI, 10 units at 80% AMI, and 6 units at 100% AMI. - Priority will be given to projects targeting some units to households at 80% of AMI or below. - Households with incomes up to 120% of AMI are eligible for assisted units, provided the average affordability level of the affordable units is 100% of AMI or less (see example provided above). - Affordable Sales Prices are calculated based on a formula.
 See Addendum, Affordable Homeownership Development Program, for further information including sales price assumptions to use for this NOFA.